 - Cut banana leaves according to the size of your molds leaving an inch over as they shrink when placed in the oven.
 Wash in warm water, dry and pass each leaf quickly over the fire to make them manageable.

 - In a large mixing bowl.
-Add rice flour, sugar, and salt.
+Add rice flour, cake flour, sugar, and salt.
 Mix until well incorporated.

 - Gently pour warm coconut milk while stirring with wire whisk or rubber spatula.
 Whisk until well incorporated.